7Venuspatel/Split_the_bill/README.md

 To avoid that i have converted all the data form old to new repository by creating a new repository in meantime. i have fixed them with help of tools and resources provided on moodel.
-At the end i wrote all the information regarding the assignment in readme file for information to the me and professor. i commited the whole process.
+At the end i wrote all the information regarding the assignment in readme file for information to the me and professor.
+I committed to the whole process.